Work with the glossary while translating

 Terminology QA

-Whenever a word in the source is found in the glossary and the correct translation is not found in the target, Matecat will flag that by highlighting the word in yellow.
-Clicking the term will open the “Glossary” tab for the user to check its correct translation.
+For languages supported by the terminology QA, when a word in the source is found in the glossary and the correct translation is not found in the target Matecat will flag that by highlighting the source word in yellow.
+If a glossary term is found in the source text repeatedly, Matecat will highlight it in yellow until the correct translation is found in the target at least as many times as in the source.
+Clicking a highlighted term will open the “Glossary” tab for the user to check its correct translation.
+Matecat's advanced matching algorithms mean that it can also match different declensions of words such as plurals and different verbal forms.

 Forbidden words check